Get our carefully curated newsletter straight to your inbox.

-Formerly, the increase in rent of rent-stabilized apartments was on the mercy of landlords and they had an authority to increase rental by 20%.
+Formerly, the increase in rent of rent-stabilized apartments was at the mercy of landlords and they had the authority to increase rental by 20%.
 But under the new rule, they can’t do so.

-The new rule also limits the amount landlords can charge on improvements made to the apartments.
+The new rule also limits the amount landlords can charge for improvements made to the apartments.
 Now, the owners can only charge $89 instead of the previous practice of $1000.

-Previously, landlords had an authority to evict such apartments with a claim of personal use but the new rule states that a tenant living in a rent-stabilized apartment for more than 15 years cannot be evicted unless the family of landlord shifts to the unit.
+Previously, landlords had the authority to evict such apartments with a claim of personal use.
+But the new rule states that a tenant living in a rent-stabilized apartment for more than 15 years cannot be evicted unless the family of the landlord shifts to the unit.

 So far, the tenants of rent-stabilized apartments are paying a discounted amount also called referential rents.
 These rents were expired on every lease renewal which stretches the rent to the legal market value.